Ray-Young/ray-young.github.io/_posts/2017-04-23-JAX-RS-Jerseys-Server-WebService.md

 ### Introduction:
-Recently I am developing an Android application, which needs to write a servlet.
+Recently I am developing an Android application, which needs to write a server.
-I choose to use Restful WebService as the approach.
+I choose to build a restful server, because it's most compatiable.
+We don't need to build another server if we want to extend IOS, PC, Windows Phone or any other clients.
 I used tomcat as the server, mysql as database.
 And Jerseys as the webservice implementation framework.